These are my notes for installing Cisco DNA Center: Things to look out for, things to check in the release notes.

 Also a work in progress.
 Keep checking release notes – this will be enabled in phases.
 Consider scaling a single cluster, if that fits your environment.

 Cisco DNA Center can behave in designed but non-intuitive ways.
-Here are two such behaviors that you’ll want to be on the lookout for.
+Here are three such behaviors that you’ll want to be on the lookout for.

 Day N templates gone after power-cycle

 Day N templates aren’t followed by a “write memory” on IOS(-XR/XE) devices.
 That means a power cycle will wipe out the config you just pushed.
 This will become a checkmark, likely sometime mid 2020.
 In the meantime, either do a manual “wr mem”, or add it to your template.
 The template will need to be at the “root” of config mode.
 That is, if you’re in a sub-menu, get out to the root via exit, example: